-Along with the the time-honored traditions of Valentine’s Day — flowers, chocolates, and candle-lit dinners — there’s also those pesky surveys about “financial infidelity.”
+Along with the time-honored traditions of Valentine’s Day — flowers, chocolates, and candle-lit dinners —, there’s also those pesky surveys about “financial infidelity.”

 Roughly 1 in 5 Americans who are in a relationship admit they have spent $500 or more without their partner’s knowledge.
 A smaller number — 6 percent — have taken the subterfuge a step further, leading financial double lives by maintaining hidden checking or savings accounts or using secret credit cards.

 Some people argue “financial infidelity” is about keeping a little bit of independence in married finances — and what they don’t know won’t hurt them.
 But David Pisarra says it’s usually a sign of something else.

 “Financial infidelity is the canary in the coal mine,” says Pisarra, a divorce lawyer with the firm Pisarra & Grist in Los Angeles and host of the podcast Men’s Family Law.
 “You might as well be putting five dollars a month in a local divorce lawyer’s account.”

 Debt.com editor Michael Koretzky argues that married couples should never combine their finances at all.
 But Pisarra says that could be a sign that one-half of a blessed union is already planning to make a run for it.